GlenCurtisNew/SojernDog/README.md

 - Load the dogs in more smoothly on the homepage (Add default sizes to initial flexboxes)
 - Custom toast component that matches the style of the site
 - Updated colours and general UI/UX
-- There is a chance that you can get duplicates as we are not checking the hash against other hashes already in the array
+- There is a chance that you can get images on the homepage as we are not checking the hash against other hashes already in the array.
+Only had this happen once so didn't implement the solution due to time